csaccheri/javascript-tools.tmbundle/README.markdown

     Yikes, a CSS tool in the Javascript Tools bundle!
 Minifies your current CSS document by removing all unneeded whitespaces and comments.

-## Document

-*   **Document with JsDoc Toolkit** (⌃⌘D)

-    Generates HTML documentation from commented JavaScript source code using [JsDoc Toolkit][jsdoc] and displays it in TextMate's Web Preview window.
-You can generate documentation from a single file, multiple selected files, or an entire directory.
-Useful for documenting your own projects or generating API docs for a project you're unfamiliar with.

-*   **View Tag Reference** (⌃⌘D)

-    Opens the [JsDoc Toolkit tag reference][jsdot] in TextMate's Web Preview window.

 ## Formatting

 *   **Format Javascript** (⌃Q)